-By Carlito Rovira
+By Carlos “Carlito” Rovira

-Arturo Alfonso Schomburg was a Black Puerto Rican scholar who devoted his entire life to compiling vast collections of writings and art documenting significant events in Black history.
+Arturo Alfonso Schomburg was born on January 24, 1874 in Santurce, Puerto Rico.
+He was a Black Puerto Rican scholar, historian, author and activist, who devoted his entire life to compiling vast collections of writings and art documenting significant events in Black history.

 When Schomburg was just 8 years old he was told by a school teacher that Black people had no history.
 This assertion naturally bothered him for a long time.
 But as he gradually grew older, Schomburg found the teacher’s claim to make absolutely no sense.
 That encounter became Schomburg’s motivation which led him to set out and prove wrong such racist notions.

 Ridiculing the racist fables about the origins and history of Black people became Schomburg’s central focus.
-His noble quest eventually proved indisputably the extent of white supremacy’s corruption and baseless reasoning for existing.
+His noble quest eventually proved the extent of white supremacy’s corruption and baseless reasoning for existing.

 Once in New York City, and for the remainder of his life, Schomburg collected large amounts of materials relevant to the history of Africa and the African diaspora.
 His work unavoidably brought to light the falsehood of white historians who interpreted the history of human social development strictly from a European perspective, thus concealing what are the African people’s pivotal role in that process.

-The collection of literature and art materials he compiled are permanently housed at the New York Public Library’s Schomburg Center for Research in Black Culture, located in Harlem.
-Arturo Alfonso Schomberg shall forever be remembered as a hero of the oppressed, by those who fight for Puerto Rico’s independence and by those engaged in the historical struggle for Black liberation.
+The vast and beautiful collection of literature and art materials he compiled throughout his life are permanently housed at the New York Public Library’s Schomburg Center For Research of Black Culture, located at 515 Malcolm X Blvd, in Harlem, NYC.